beartype/beartype/README.rst

     **NumPy array typed by scalar dtype.** A PEP-noncompliant type hint enforcing object equality against any **scalar dtype** (i.e., concrete subclass of the numpy.generic_ ABC), created by subscripting (indexing) the numpy.typing.NDArray_ class with that scalar dtype.

-Prefer this variant whenever you know *a priori* the dtype precision of an array:
+    Prefer this variant when validating the exact scalar precision of an array:

     .. code-block:: python